Completing your application

 Re-evaluation in a later deadline

-If the academic department may feel that you have performed well against the entry requirements for the course but there are no more places available, you may be notified that you have been added to a waiting list in case any additional places do become available.
+If the academic department feels that you have performed well against the entry requirements for the course but there are no more places available, you may be notified that you have been added to a waiting list in case any additional places do become available.

 If your application is put on a waiting list, you will no longer be considered for funding opportunities where a departmental offer is required as part of the January deadline.

-Both successful and unsuccessful applicants will be notified directly by the academic department, usually via email.
+Both successful and unsuccessful applicants will be notified by email.
 The department’s decision will not be displayed in your Graduate Applicant Self Service.

 If more than ten weeks have passed since your application deadline date and you have not received a decision, or if you have any questions about the progress of the academic assessment, please contact the academic department directly via the contact details on each course page.